esraaMohamed/UdacityWouldYouRather/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── components
-    │   ├──
-    │   └──  App.js # This is the root of your app.
+    │   ├── App.js # This is the root of your app.
-    ├── actions
+    │   ├── AddQuestion # The add question component
+    │   ├── Answered # This component shows the answered questions │   ├── Error # the error component
+    │   ├── Home # this is the default landing page it displays the unanswered and answered │   ├── LeaderBoard # this is the Leader board component │   ├── Login # This is the login screen
+    │   ├── Logout # this is the logout component
+    │   ├── MainContainer # this is the main container
+    │   ├── Nav # This is the navigation component
+    │   ├── Questions # This is the questions component, displays the questions │   ├── UnansweredQuestions # This is the unanswered questions component │   ├── UserInfo # This is the user info component │   └── ViewQuestions #This is the view question poll of unanswered questions ├── actions
-    │   ├──
+    │   ├── AuthUser # handles setting the authed user
+    │   ├── Questions # handles retrieving questions, adding question and adding answer to a question │   ├── Shared # handles shared actions
-    │   └──
+    │   └── Users # handles retrieving the users
     ├── middleware
     │   ├── index.js # exports default middleware by using `applyMiddleware()`
     │   └── logger.js # creates a logger middleware
     ├── reducers
+    │   ├── authedUserReducer
+    │   ├── index.js # contains combine reducers
-    │   ├──
+    │   ├── questionsReducer
-    │   └──
+    │   └── usersReducer
     ├── utils
     │   └── _DATA.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── index.css # Global styles.
-You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```